-If you’re the type of user who would be more likely to show video content that would require putting the mic in front of the camera, it’s a win for the AT2020 because of its SLEEK and STYLISH shell.
+If you’re the type of user who would likely create video content where you show the mic on cam, it’s a win for the AT2020 because of its SLEEK and STYLISH shell.

 The Blue Yeti (contrary to its name) comes in several colors like blackout, midnight blue, silver, slate, and teal.

-Aside from the aesthetics, one clear difference between the two mics would be the buttons and knobs on the Blue Yeti which greatly increase its convenience.
+Aside from the aesthetics, one clear difference between the two mics is the buttons and knobs on the Blue Yeti, which greatly increase its convenience.

 It comes with a headphone volume control and a mute button which is very handy for beginners.

 These knobs could guide you and properly tell you which of the four polar patterns the mic is on just by feeling it.

 You could also:

 - Change the headphone output volume

 When it comes to usage, I have to say the Blue Yeti condenser mic has an edge compared to the AT2020.

 The desktop mount is super STURDY and RELIABLE, so you won’t ever have to worry about your mic toppling over!
 It could also be adjusted and angled around.